 Photo Credit: Image by Freepik

 On this page: Find why risks associated with Commercial Value Capture (CVC) should be analysed, assessed and how mitigation measures developed.
-Read more below, or visit the Guidelines on Innovative Revenues for Infrastructure section and the Content Outline, or Download the Full Report.
+Read more below, visit the Guidelines on Innovative Revenues for Infrastructure section or check the Content Outline.

 If the CVC has high implementation readiness and resources are available to implement CVC, Project Owners should proceed to risk assessment and mitigation.
 This step is not a substitute for a full risk assessment of the project but should supplement normal project risk assessments and generation of a risk register.
 General risks which are not specific to CVC (e.g., political risks, force majeure risk, inflation risk, financing term risk, exchange rate risk) are not discussed under these Guidelines.[1]